-In addition the writer of the "LibreOffice for Schools" (LibreOffice des écoles [Site in French only: sorry]) allows 3 levels of learning experience (beginners, average, expert), giving the possibility to monitor the evolution of your child.
+In addition the writer of the "LibreOffice for Schools" (LibreOffice des écoles [Site in French only: sorry]) allows 3 levels of learning experience (beginners, average, expert), giving the possibility to monitor your child's progress.

 "LibreOffice for Schools" includes the PicoSvoxOOo [French link] speech synthesis tools in order to allow the "writer" to listen to its own production, as well as some extensions for breaking down the syllables, coloring phonemes, and for spell and syntax checking.